opencog/logicmoo_cogserver/README.md

 ([EvaluationLink](https://wiki.opencog.org/w/EvaluationLink "EvaluationLink") ([PredicateNode](https://wiki.opencog.org/w/PredicateNode "PredicateNode") "enjoys")
      ([ListLink](https://wiki.opencog.org/w/ListLink "ListLink") ([Concept](https://wiki.opencog.org/w/Concept "Concept") "Linas") (Concept "being outdoors")))

 Such expressions can be parsed easily enough by performing string searches.
 Parsing such expressions is not quite as fast as some binary format, but they are eminently human-readable, making them quite nice for general code development, ad hoc usage, debugging.
 They are easy to print.
 Most importantly, they can be processed on the server side with relative ease.
-They can certainly be process much faster than what the guile shell could ever go, or what an equivalent PROLOG shell could do.
+They can certainly be process much faster than what the guile shell could ever go, or what an equivalent Prolog shell could do.

 #### The  sexpr  shell